andreasphil/textarea2/README.md

 ### Plugins

 Most of the functionality is provided by [plugins](./src/plugins/).
-Plugins need to be enabled _per instance_:
+Plugins need to be enabled _per instance:_

 ```js
 import {